catseye/Robin/doc/Design_Decisions.markdown

 Given Haskell as one of the definition lanaguges, the logical choice here is Literate Haskell, with each part of the Haskell definition accompanied by a definition in (relatively formal) English.

+#### Should the language also be defined with conformancy tests?

+Decision: Yes.

+Of course, it's very difficult to compose tests which actually define a language.
+You can't effectively test that such-and-such a program leads to an infinite loop, and you can't effectively test that such-and-such a program has the same behaviour on *any* of an infinite possible set of inputs.

+But, you can write tests that detect a finite number of points where an erroneous implementation fails to meet the definition.
+And, you can execute these tests on a computer -- in the process of developing a new implementation, this can help a lot.
+And, this brings the definition closer to being "in triplicate" and thus having some properties of an error-corrcting code.
+So, conformancy tests should definitely be part of the language's documentation.

 Design Proper
 -------------